kantos/Port-Monitor/README.md

 # Port-Monitor
-Tools to keep continuous monitoring of a pool of IP open ports
+Tool to keep continuous monitoring of a pool of IP open ports

 This code was ran with Ruby 2.1.2 at Ubuntu 14.04